push-based/ws-angular-basic-lv-080724/exercises/forms/forms - reactive-forms_dynamic-forms.md

 </details>

-## Setup FormArray
+## 2. Setup FormArray

-Let's start by introducing refactoring our existing `favorites` property to a `favorites: FormArray` property which should serve as our viewModel to have dynamically editable favorites.
+Let's start by refactoring our existing `favorites` property to a `favorites: FormArray` property which should serve as our viewModel to have dynamically editable favorites.

 The initial value of the `FormArray` should be derived from `MovieService#getFavorites()` in order to initially display